Automating-GIS-processes/Lesson-1-Intro-Python-GIS/Lesson/Intro-Python-GIS.md

 ##<a name='overview'> General overview of the latter part of the course

-Now as we know the basics we are ready to advance and apply those skills to different GIS related tasks.
+Now as we know the basics of Python programming we are ready to advance and apply those skills to different GIS related tasks.
 During the next seven weeks we will learn how to deal with spatial data and analyze it using "pure" Python.

 At the end of the course you should be able to: